cnunciato/fun-with-jenkins/README.md

 ### How does it work?

-This script converts a declarative `Jenkinsfile` into its JSON representation (which Jenkins uses internally), then extracts the build steps into a simplified structure.
+The script converts a declarative `Jenkinsfile` into an internal JSON representation, then extracts the build steps into a simplified structure.
 It works by calling Jenkins’s internal Pipeline Model Converter endpoint:

 ```
 POST /pipeline-model-converter/toJson